 The Special Language Program (SLP) offers Stanford students the opportunity to study a Less Commonly Taught Language (LCTL).
 Students enroll in SLP courses because of their interest in a geographic area and its people, or in order to acquire valuable skills for field work and study abroad during their academic career.
 Others study a LCTL to fulfill their requirements or to obtain a minor in Modern Languages.
 Many of the students who take LCTL are connected to it through heritage and they find it a unique opportunity to enhance their knowledge.

 SLP classes are usually small and they offer opportunities for individualized learning.
 Instructors create specialized, proficiency-based curriculum and facilitate self-paced instruction with a learner-centered approach.
 Students learn how to break linguistic and cultural barriers through opportunities for active learning, the use of authentic text and materials, and innovative uses of technology.

-In addition to the current language offerings, students can request a language by filling out the Request a Language Form.
+In addition to the current language offerings, students can request a language by filling out the form on the Request a Language page.
 Requests for the following academic year should be submitted by Spring Quarter of the current academic year.